Tanmay98/EEG-Transformer-seq2seq/README.md

 # EEG-Transformer-seq2seq
 Modified transformer network utilizing the attention mechanism for time series or any other numerical data.
 6.100 Electrical Engineering and Computer Science Project at MIT Media Lab.

-## The origianl NLP paper and Transformer model
+## The original NLP paper and Transformer model
 publication of Google - https://arxiv.org/pdf/1706.03762.pdf

 annotated transformer of Harvard NLP - http://nlp.seas.harvard.edu/2018/04/03/attention.html